we are luke + madalyne

 - Dan Richards, "The Outpost"

-We are passionate about exploring and adventuring in off the beaten path places and having authentic, sustainable experiences.
-This means we focus on being as environmentally friendly as possible (i.e. staying in a place longer, eating locally, reducing our plastic and carbon usage), deeply diving into a culture and not just staying surface level, getting off the tourist "trail" and instead seek out places that aren't found on popular travel itineraries, and focusing on natural outdoor adventures while still making sure we follow all "Leave No Trace" Principles (read more below).
+We are passionate about exploring and adventuring in off-the-beaten-path places and having authentic, sustainable experiences.
+This means we focus on being as environmentally friendly as possible (i.e. staying in a place longer, eating locally, reducing our plastic and carbon usage), diving deep into a culture and not just staying surface level, getting off the tourist "trail" and instead seek out places that aren't found on popular travel itineraries, and focusing on natural outdoor adventures while still making sure we follow all "Leave No Trace" Principles.
 Similarly, we want to help inspire and educate our fellow explorers to become more sustainable travelers for in the end, if we want to keep adventuring on this wonderful planet we need to take better care of it.

-Our goal is to create a movement of travelers that focus on being good stewards of the planet, who want to have amazing authentic adventures and see the beauty in this wonderful planet.
-Because travel has become easier and easier, it is now up to us to decide how we want to travel, not if we are going to travel.
+Our mission is to create a community of travelers that focus on being good stewards of the planet, who want to have amazing adventures and who want to see the beauty on this wonderful planet.
+Because travel has become easier, it is now up to us to decide how we want to travel, not if we are going to travel.